Feds: 288 ‘digital drug lords’ busted selling fentanyl online

-WASHINGTON (WPIX) — U.S. Attorney General Merrick Garland announced Tuesday that nearly 300 people selling fake pills and other fentanyl products on the dark net have been busted.
+WASHINGTON (WPIX) — U.S. Attorney General Merrick Garland said Tuesday that nearly 300 people selling fake pills and other fentanyl products on the dark net have been busted.

 “The drug traffickers are confident that operating anonymously on the dark web, they can operate outside the bounds of law,” Garland said.
 “They are wrong.”